-Display ad creative was typical for residential rentals, glossy property photos and a general branding message for the region’s properties.
+Display ad creative was typical for residential rentals: glossy property photos and a general branding message for the region’s properties.
 Ads drove visitors to Dallas and Austin regional sites.
-Once there, visitors are encouraged to create accounts and fill in “guests cards,” or a request to see properties.
+Once there, visitors were encouraged to create accounts and fill in “guests cards,” or a request to see properties.

 The company had done wide-net display advertising before, but had not experimented with targeting and scale.
 Test efforts with other companies did not impress for a few reasons.